PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 ### Displays correctly in Web View, but look different (but is acceptable) in GitHub View
 * HTML Components such as Buttons (for instance <a class="btn mr2" href="#url" role="button">Link Button</a> & <a class="btn btn-sm" href="#url" role="button">Small Link Button</a> will render as buttons on in the WebView, but as links in the GitHub view.
 More information on other HTML components available at https://primer.style/css/components
-* HTML Divs can be useful in Web View, and don't display in GitHub but can be make to look acceptable:
+* HTML Divs such as boxes can be useful in Web View, but don't display in GitHub.
+The can be make to look acceptable in both using tricks like a blockquote tag.
+More information on other HTML divs such as boxes available at https://primer.style/css/utilities/box-shadow
 <blockquote>
 <div class="col-6">
   <div class="Box box-shadow">